The YNC has been providing fun immersive programming about the natural history of Nova Scotia since 2006.

 Diana Diblee (parent rep.)

-The YNC is grateful for the support of many great foundations, societies, and government departments that value natural history education: Nature Canada, Nature Nova Scotia, NS Wild Flora Society, Blomidon Naturalists Society, the NS Habitat Conservation Fund, EcoAction, HRM Community Fund, National Geographic, MEC, ParticipAction, Wildlands Writers, Echo Foundation, TD Friends of the Environment Foundation, the Sitka Foundation, as well as for in-kind support from: Nova Scotia Museum of Natural History, Nature Nova Scotia, Halifax Field Naturalists, Nova Scotia Bird Society, Royal Astronomical Society of Canada – Halifax Centre, and the Atlantic Geoscience Society.
+The YNC is grateful for the support of many great foundations, societies, and government departments that value natural history education: Nature Canada, Nature Nova Scotia, NS Wild Flora Society, Blomidon Naturalists Society, the NS Habitat Conservation Fund, EcoAction, HRM Community Fund, National Geographic, MEC, ParticipAction, WWF Go Wild, Wildlands Writers, Echo Foundation, TD Friends of the Environment Foundation, the Sitka Foundation, as well as for in-kind support from: Nova Scotia Museum of Natural History, Nature Nova Scotia, Halifax Field Naturalists, Nova Scotia Bird Society, Royal Astronomical Society of Canada – Halifax Centre, and the Atlantic Geoscience Society.

 YNC belongs to these great networks: